 HAVE YOU BEEN BASED IN COPENHAGEN THE WHOLE TIME?

-I’ve been working mostly from my coastal summerhouse, which is 90 minutes from Copenhagen, but we’ve been back to the city for my kids’ school.
+During the lock down, I’ve been working mostly from my coastal summerhouse, which is 90 minutes from Copenhagen, but we’ve been back to the city for my kids’ school.

 There wasn’t a strict lockdown here; you could do grocery shopping and small shops were open, but a lot of the places where people gather, like malls or hairdressers and gyms were closed.
-Most companies closed down for four to six weeks and then everyone has been gradually returning, but most people have been working from home.
+Most companies closed the offices for four to six weeks and then everyone has been gradually returning, but most people have been working from home.

 AS A COMPANY WERE YOU ALREADY SET UP FOR WORKING FROM HOME?
 HOW DID EVERYONE ADAPT?

 Our Copenhagen showroom has been open the whole time, but was by appointment only.
 And our offices were operating in limited shifts, but most of us were working from home.
 I think there has been a leap of five years this year in our industry.
 If you look at the furniture industry as a whole it has been quite delayed in accepting and working with digital technology.
-So you can see a whole industry that has gone at super-speed to catch up, so that was necessary I think.
+So you can see a whole industry that has gone at super-speed to catch up, which was necessary I think.
 I came from the digital industry, so I really believe there are new opportunities and new ways of thinking that we can apply.

 SO WHAT HAS THAT MEANT FOR YOU PERSONALLY?